esnet/react-network-diagrams/packages/website/src/guides/start.md

 Once installed, you can import the necessary components from the library, for example:

-    import { TrafficMap } from "react-network-diagrams";
+    import { TrafficMap } from "react-network-diagrams-hso";

 Then `render()` the traffic map in your component.